Cicero: It looks like a list of every rascal in the city.

 - "After the Storm" gives us William H. Bracken, Senator for New York and the man behind the murder of Beckett's mother.

 - The Dollhouse has a number of powerful connections.
 Yet another senator cashes in the favor.
-Hell, they got a doll elected as a senator so they could rig an investigation into them and set it up to fail.
+Hell, they got a doll elected as a senator so they could rig an investigation into themselves and set it up to fail.

 - Near the end of Law & Order's run, we meet Governor Shavloy, who consorts with prostitutes and more.